mapsacosta/EAFJupyter/docs/00_getting_started.rst

 `Fermi Generic SL7/CC8`_ - Muon g-2

-If you have access to an experiment you are not apart of, please contact <eaf email>.
+*If you do not have access to your experiment, or have access to an experiment you are not apart of, please contact eaf-users@fnal.gov.*

 Fermi Generic SL7/CC8
 =====================